Wordclock/firmware/README.md

 ## CONFIGURATION

 There are various options, which influence the building process and hence the resulting binary.
-These options can be found within `main.h` in the `src` directory, along with comments about their meaning and possible values.
+These options can be found within `config.h` in the `src` directory, along with comments about their meaning and possible values.

 ## BUILDING